Princess Märtha Louise of Norway: Education and career

 Märtha Louise has studied physiotherapy, trained as a Rosen therapist, and studied at an academy for holistic medicine.
-She claims she can communicate with animals and angels and started her own alternative therapy center named Astarte Education, after one of the oldest goddesses in the Middle East.
+She claims she can communicate with animals and angels and started her own alternative therapy centre named Astarte Education, after one of the oldest goddesses in the Middle East.
 Astarte Education offered a three-year course on healing, readings, and angels.
+In 2014, Märtha Louise faced criticism for her association with the British clairvoyant Lisa Williams.
+Williams, who claims she can communicate with the deceased, gave a seminar for Soulspring, formerly known as the Angel School, which Märtha Louise co‑founded.
+The Soulspring website stated: "We in Soulspring do not communicate with dead souls in our work.
+And here is where our work is separate from Lisa's.
+To be completely honest, we don't see the point of contacting the dead.
+They passed over to the other side for a reason and should be allowed to stay there."
+No one representing the royal family commented.

-The princess drew criticism in Norway after the announcement that she would begin Astarte Education.
-In 2007, the newspaper Bergens Tidende called for her to give up her royal titles.
-Norwegian state director of Health Lars E. Hanssen, Norwegian alternative medicine advocate Bernt Rognlien, Norwegian University of Science and Technology (NTNU), religious historian Asbjørn Dyrendal and University of Oslo theology professor Inge Lønning all expressed misgivings about the princess's plans.
+Märtha Louise drew criticism in Norway after announcing Astarte Education.
+In 2007, Bergens Tidende called for her to give up her royal titles.
+Norwegian state director of Health Lars E. Hanssen, Norwegian alternative medicine advocate Bernt Rognlien, Norwegian University of Science and Technology (NTNU), religious historian Asbjørn Dyrenda, and University of Oslo theology professor Inge Lønning all expressed misgivings about her plans.
 In 2015, Swedish author Jan Guillou questioned her mental health.

-On 11 August 2007, Märtha Louise defended the school on NRK, the Norwegian public service television network.
-In the interview, she regarded her relationship with angels as "creatures of light, which gave her a feeling of a strong presence and a strong and loving support."
-She responded to criticism that she should leave the Church of Norway by stating she still considered herself a Christian that was thankful the Church still had room for her.
+On 11 August 2007, she defended the school on NRK, the Norwegian public service television network.
+In the interview, Märtha Louise described her relationship with angels as "creatures of light, which gave her a feeling of a strong presence and a strong and loving support."
+She responded to criticism that she should leave the Church of Norway by stating she still considered herself a Christian and was thankful the Church still had room for her.

-On 2 October 2007, Princess Märtha Louise became the first member of the Norwegian royal family to ever appear in a court of law, as she wanted to halt sales of a book entitled Martha's Angels, which used her photo on its cover without permission.
+On 2 October 2007, Märtha Louise became the first member of the Norwegian royal family to appear in a court of law, as she sought to halt sales of a book entitled Martha's Angels, which used her photo on its cover without permission.
 She stated that she felt "commercially exploited" by the book's use of her photo, which she regarded as misuse of her name and picture.
-Film critic Pål Bang-Hansen stated that Märtha Louise was a "thief and hypocrite", claiming that she had stolen translated texts from his father's books.
+Film critic Pål Bang-Hansen stated that she was a "thief and hypocrite", claiming she had stolen translated texts from her father's books.

-In 2007, the Princess was editor of the book Prinsesse Märtha Louises eventyrlige verden, Eventyr fra jordens hjerte, Rodinia containing 67 fairy tales from 50 countries.
+In 2007, she was editor of the book Prinsesse Märtha Louises eventyrlige verden, Eventyr fra jordens hjerte, Rodinia, containing 67 fairy tales from 50 countries.
 In 2009, she and her Astarte Education partner Elisabeth Samnøy published Møt din skyttsengel (Meet your guardian angel), followed by Englenes hemmeligheter.
 Deres natur, språk og hvordan du åpner opp for dem (The secrets of angels: Their nature, language, and how you open up for them).